 The services of a registered nurse are available to all students.
 She will consult with students concerning health matters and render certain health services as may be needed.
-Her hours are posted on the door of the Health Service Center.
+Her hours are posted on the door of the Health Service Center in Crowder Hall.
 Special appointments may be made if the student has a schedule problem.